ModelEarth/localsite/start/steps/README.md

 If you find a broken link, there's probably an additional repo you can pull locally or view at model.earth.

-To avoid merge conflicts, before editing click "Sync Fork" on your forks in GitHub, then pull locally using GitHub Desktop - or run the cmd below.
+To avoid merge conflicts, click "Sync Fork" on your forks in GitHub, then pull locally using GitHub Desktop.
+Or you can refresh quickly by runing the cmd below after you click "Sync Fork" on your forked repos.

 <!--
 To run further commands, open a new terminal window - the prior is now dedicated to being an http server.